ShadeSlider/onPHP-Inception/README.md

 1. Set up web server
 2. Set up production PostgreSQL database
-3. Set up PostgreSQL database running tests, unless you don't plan to use any tests other than unit tests.
+3. Set up PostgreSQL database for running tests, unless you don't plan to use any tests other than unit tests.
 4. Go to **./config** directory and edit **const.dev.inc.php** file.
 Names of constants are self-explanatory.
 5. Go to **./tests** directory and edit **config.tests.inc.php** file.
 6. Go to project root directory and run meta builder to make sure everything is in order: